nvictor/collapse/README.md

-# hn
+# collapse

 Chrome extension for [hacker news](https://news.ycombinator.com).

-Auto-collapses all comments and marks most active threads (+5 points) red.
+Auto-collapses comments and colors threads that have 5 points and more in red.

 ## Install